MTN-Group/MoMoAPIs_Php_sdk/README.md

 ## Tests

 The `tests` folder contains the test cases.
 These are logically divided in unit and integration tests.
-Integration tests require an active `consumer key`, `consumer secret` and `api key`.
+Integration tests require an active `user id`, `api key`, `subscription keys`.
 To run tests provide necessary permission to the system user in the root folder to create the cache file.
-Auth cache will be created in the path /var/auth.cache.
+Auth cache will be created in the path `/var/auth.cache`.

 1. Install [Composer](https://getcomposer.org/download/)
 2. From the root of the sdk-php project, run `composer install --dev` to install the dependencies